 The ownership for personal utilization, or production, dealing, or appropriation of marijuana (or ownership of marijuana with the plans to do these things), is a wrongdoing in Florida.
-Florida likewise criminalizes marijuana trafficking, and ownership or sales of drug paraphernalia.
-Florida forces a scope of punishments as per the infringement.
+Florida likewise criminalizes marijuana trafficking and ownership or sales of drug paraphernalia.
+Florida forces a scope of punishments if you have committed this crime.
 If you have been arrested for marijuana possession contact a top Broward Criminal Defense Lawyer.

 Possession for Personal Use:

 - Marijuana possession is a crime in Florida.
-The punishments relies on the amount possessed.
+The punishments rely on the amount possessed.

-- Having 20 or less grams of marijuana is a first degree wrongdoing, culpable with up to one year in prison.
+- Having 20 or fewer grams of marijuana is a first-degree wrongdoing, culpable with up to one year in prison.